-The same thing that happens when you’re sitting in a chair with a seat that is too low for your legs: the front edge of the seat can press into the backs of your knees and compress blood vessels and restrict circulation.
+The same thing happens when you’re sitting in a chair with a seat that is too low for your legs.
+The front edge of the seat can press into the backs of your knees and compress blood vessels and restrict circulation.

 Don’t cross your legs either, since the contraction of muscles in your feet can help the blood flow up and down through your legs.
 While you’re sitting, do some exercises to strengthen the flow.

 Wear comfortable clothes